bazel-contrib/bazel-lib/docs/copy_to_directory.md

                              <a href="#copy_to_directory_bin_action-exclude_prefixes">exclude_prefixes</a>, <a href="#copy_to_directory_bin_action-replace_prefixes">replace_prefixes</a>, <a href="#copy_to_directory_bin_action-allow_overwrites">allow_overwrites</a>, <a href="#copy_to_directory_bin_action-verbose">verbose</a>)
 </pre>

-Helper function to copy files to a directory using a tool binary.
+Factory function to copy files to a directory using a tool binary.

 The tool binary will typically be the `@aspect_bazel_lib//tools/copy_to_directory` `go_binary` either built from source or provided by a toolchain.